-A 48-year-old member asked:
+A 40-year-old member asked:

-How do you prevent perinatal transmission of HIV to the baby?
+How do you prevent perinatal transmission of hiv to the baby?

 1 doctor answer • 9 doctors weighed in

 Antiviral prophylaxi: Generally mothers with HIV are treated with antiretroviral medication to minimize the risk of transmission of the virus to the fetus or the newborn.
 This is not 100% effective but has lowered the infection rate dramatically.

 Last updated May 5, 2017